Photo credit: National Post

 Here is my first quick list of lessons to be learned, and I hope others add to it:

-- I can’t believe it needs to be said but OPEN HOUSES ARE NOT TECHNIQUES FOR SITUATIONS OF HIGH EMOTION.
+I can’t believe it needs to be said but OPEN HOUSES ARE NOT TECHNIQUES FOR SITUATIONS OF HIGH EMOTION.
 Enough said.
 Instead, they are probably generators of high emotion, especially when large groups of upset people converge together.
-Read Dialogue Partners Top 10 Techniques for High Emotion, Controversy and Complexity here.
-Open Houses, Town Halls, and Public Meetings AREN’T on that list.
+Open Houses, Town Halls, and Public Meetings AREN’T on the list of techniques that bring people together.

-- We need to stop engaging people about the little things when what they want to talk about are the big things.
+We need to stop engaging people about the little things when what they want to talk about are the big things.
 Stop asking about station design, noise attenuation etc. when what they really want to talk about is route, necessity, cost etc. It feels disrespectful, condescending and irrelevant to people.
-My blog on the Myths of Public participation sums up this common but mistaken approach pretty well.

 I’ve got lots of other lessons swirling in my head for this list, but these are the most obvious ones.
 I’d love to hear your ideas, lessons and observations.